Kweku-A/ScrumExaminerDemo/README.md

 ### App
 The app module serves as the starting/connecting point for all features

+## Note
-The app is still being developed and will be refactored accordingly
+- The app is still being developed and will be refactored accordingly
 - No tests have been added
+- Whatever you don't see is not there :)